Valentine-chinedu/Valentine-chinedu/README.md

-#ABOUT
+# ABOUT ME

-Hi I'm Valentine, a software developer and Ui designer focusing on building frontend applications.
+Hi I'm Valentine, a software developer focusing on building frontend/blockchain applications.
-I'm generally intersted in tech. currently i'm working with Javascript, Typscript, React, Nextjs and Figma to build and design frontend applications.
+I'm generally intersted in tech. currently i'm working with Javascript, Typscript, Solidity, React, Ethers.js, Nextjs and Figma to build and design web applications.
-I will continue learning new frontend technologies and improving on the ones I am already working with.